 But how do you know if guests are willing to go on-camera for a quick interview?
 It’s simple; the key is to ask.
 During the experience, get your guides to take note of who’s enjoying the experience the most.
 When it’s all over, ask those guests whether they’d like to take part in a video testimonial.
 They might be hesitant at first, but if you assure them it won’t take long, most will be happy to help out.

 Of course, you don’t have to do a video testimonial for every tour and activity.
 But it’s good to keep in mind when you see someone having the time of their life.
 That’s the level of enthusiasm you want to capture and share.

 Once you have a video ready, it’s time to publish it on your YouTube channel.
 But before you get to uploading, there are a few things you need to know to improve searchability — especially if your primary goal is brand awareness.

-1. Insert target keywords
+1. Insert travel keywords for YouTube

 Unfortunately, YouTube can’t watch your videos to see what they’re about and how relevant they are to a viewer’s search.
 However, you can give YouTube a hand by carefully using keywords where they matter most.